sri3012kanth/misc/temp1.md

     db = client['admin']

     if action == "create":
-        if not role:
+        if not entra_user_id or not role:
-            print("Error: --role is required for creating a user") exit(1)
+            print("Error: --user-id and --role are required for creating a user") exit(1)

         command = {